jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 With the Life Star we'll be able to upgrade the social sciences too.
 Because the pain of frontline life is where we'll find the answers to good and evil in human affairs.

 **Player god**: Is Rousseau's General Will.
 This started with comes from Thomas Hobbes.
-He lived during the English Civil War, and hated to see all the carnage.
-So Hobbes was hte one who started the creation of a new ruling philosophy.
+He lived during the English Civil War, and hated all the carnage.
+So Hobbes started the creation of a new ruling philosophy.

 He said everyone is equal in Nature.
 Hobbes said people should still be loyal to a king, but not because the king is divine, but because one person having absolute power is in everyone's best interest.